 If you have ever felt any combination of these symptoms you have likely experienced a panic attack; if ongoing, Panic Disorder.

-Panic attacks and Panic Disorder can make you feel lonely and isolated because you might think you are the only one who has experienced those feelings.
-Rest assured that you are not alone.
+Panic attacks and Panic Disorder can make you feel lonely and isolated.
+You might think you are the only one who has experienced those feelings, but rest assured you are not alone.
 There is help and most importantly, there is hope.
 At places like Prairie Health, Two Chairs, and other mental health providers, compassionate and skilled clinicians provide an open and safe environment to gain the necessary skills to counteract Panic Disorder and increase functioning.
-First, let’s get started with the basics.
+First, let’s start with the basics.

-The Diagnostic and Statistical Manual-5 (or DSM-5) describes Panic Disorder — in short — as a person experiencingrecurrent unexpected panic attacks.
-It goes on to further describe a panic attack as an abrupt surge of intense fear and/or intense discomfort that reaches a peak within minutes.
+The Diagnostic and Statistical Manual-5 (DSM-5) describes Panic Disorder — in short — as a person experiencingrecurrent unexpected panic attacks.
+It describes a panic attack as an abrupt surge of intense fear and/or discomfort that reaches a peak within minutes.
 An additional and self-perpetuating characteristic of Panic Disorder is the presence of persistent concern or worry about additional panic attacks or their consequences (e.g., losing control or “going crazy”).

 The DSM-5 also discusses how maladaptive changes and behaviors can be present when having panic attacks and suffering from Panic Disorder.

-Now that we have a more functioning working definition of what panic attacks are and how Panic Disorder forms, we can move on to deciphering what various factors contribute to them on a personal level.
+We now have a more functioning working definition of what panic attacks are and how Panic Disorder forms.
+Let’s move on to deciphering what various factors contribute to them on a personal level.